Bekalah/cosmogenesis-learning-engine/cosmic-helix/README_RENDERER.md

 Offline, ND-safe canvas sketch for layered sacred geometry.

+Static HTML and Canvas were chosen so the geometry renders locally without network calls or heavy libraries, keeping the experience deterministic and motion-free.

 ## Usage
 1. Open `index.html` in any modern browser (no server needed).
 2. A 1440×900 canvas will render four static layers: